cyriljoshua020/Movie-Booking-React/README.md

-# Yaksha React Movie Solution 🎬
+# Movie Booking React 🎬

 A movie listing and booking application built using React.js.
 The app allows users to explore movie options, view movie details, and book show tickets.